 {"object":"list","data":[{"id":"gpt-oss:20b","object":"model","created":1765244842,"owned_by":"library"}]}

-For LM Studio, replace port 11434 with 1234 and use the returned id value in the next step.
+For LM Studio, replace port 11434 with 1234 and use the returned id value in the next Codex command.

 $ codex exec --oss --local-provider ollama -m gpt-oss:20b "Return OK."
 OK

-If this succeeds, local model routing is working and the original failure is usually caused by the prompt, the workspace trust boundary, or a later tool call rather than the provider connection itself.
+If this returns OK, local model routing works and the original failure is usually in the prompt, workspace trust boundary, or a later tool call rather than the provider connection.

 $ codex exec --oss --local-provider ollama -m missing-model "Return OK."
 Pulling model missing-model...
 Error: OSS setup failed: OSS setup failed: Pull failed: pull model manifest: file does not exist